 Korma or qorma is a dish that originates from central Asia and is made with yogurt, nuts, and cream or milk (or coconut milk).
 Korma has its roots in Mughlai cuisine and can be made with either meat or vegetables.

-Vegetables: I used a mix of potatoes, carrots, cauliflower, beans, peas, and capsicum.
+Vegetables: I use mix vegetables consisting of potatoes, carrots, cauliflower, beans, peas, and capsicum.
 I parboil all vegetables except for capsicum as parboiling the capsicum will turn them mushy.

 Nuts: I make a paste with almonds and cashew to make the curry creamy and rich.
 I also use a few chopped almonds and cashew in the curry to add texture.